Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Cincinnati and its opponents have combined to put up more than 50.5 points in four of nine games this season.

-- Cincinnati's games this season have gone over 49 points four of nine times.
+- Las Vegas' games have gone over 50.5 points in five of nine chances this season.

-- Sunday's total is 0.5 points lower than the two team's combined 49.5 points per game average.

-- The 48.2 combined points per game that these two squads have allowed this season are 0.8 fewer than the 49 over/under in this contest.
+- The combined points per game average of the two teams, 49.5, is 1.0 point fewer than Sunday's over/under.

+- This contest's over/under is 2.3 points more than the 48.2 these two squads combine to surrender per game this season.

-- Bengals games have an average total of 46.1 points this season, 2.9 fewer than Sunday's over/under.
+- The Bengals and their opponents score an average of 46.1 points per game, 4.4 fewer than Sunday's total.

-- In 2020, games involving the Raiders have averaged a total of 48.2 points, 0.8 fewer than this game's set over/under.
+- The 50.5 over/under in this game is 2.3 points higher than the 48.2 average total in Raiders games this season.

 Bengals stats and trends

-- The Bengals have been favored by 1 point or more four times this season and covered the spread in one of them.
+- This season, the Bengals have just one ATS win in four games as a favorite of 1 point or more.

-- Cincinnati's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Cincinnati's games this year have hit the over on four of nine set point totals (44.4%).

+- The Bengals score 26.2 points per game, comparable to the 25.6 per contest the Raiders give up.

-- Cincinnati is 3-1 against the spread and 3-1 overall in games when it puts up more than 25.6 points.
+- Cincinnati is 3-1 against the spread and 3-1 overall this season when the team puts up more than 25.6 points.

-- Cincinnati is 3-2 against the spread and 4-1 overall when the team picks up over 360.1 yards.
+- Cincinnati is 3-2 against the spread and 4-1 overall when the team picks up more than 360.1 yards.

-- The Bengals have turned the ball over two more times (13 total) than the Raiders have forced a turnover (11) this season.
+- The Bengals have turned the ball over 13 times this season, two more turnovers than the Raiders have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Raiders.